You are here:

 How do I dispose of latex paint?

 The Cuyahoga County Solid Waste District does not accept latex paint in the Household Hazardous Waste Disposal Program because it is not a hazardous material.
-Latex paint is safe to dispose with your household trash as long as it is dried out.
-Here are step-by-step instructions on disposing of latex paint.
+Latex paint is 99% water and 1% rubber, and is safe to dispose with your household trash when it is dried out.
+Here are step-by-step instructions for disposing of latex paint.

 How can I recycle an old mattress?